Sanket0894/Axon-Retail-Cars-Analysis/README.md

 ## Deliverables

-To conclude the Capstone project, I provided the following deliverables:
+To conclude the project, I provided the following deliverables:

 - [Documented report]() in Word or PDF format.
 - SQL files detailing data transformations and analytics.